 Creative User Activation

-Rule of thumb #3: Gamificate every corner of your product.
+Tip #3: Gamificate every corner of your product.

 One of our most beloved clients, Scringo, is a platform that lets App developers easily add social features to their Apps – Gamification is one of them.
 By rewarding App users for their progress and usage, they have managed to increase App retention of 200% on average for developers.

 PowToon, another client of ours, attracts enormous amounts of users by allowing Free accounts.

-A. Scratching down current prices from previous prices (19$, WAS 57$).
+A. Lowering current prices, in comparison to previous ones (19$, WAS 57$).

-B. Huge discounts on YEARLY subscriptions.
+B. Adding remarkable discounts on YEARLY subscriptions.